On Gender and the Bible: What about Husbands and Wives? (Part 6)

 We should also remember that Scripture is addressing what should be normative for marriage.
 The exceptions actually prove the rule.

 Sproles: So we should use wisdom when we apply these instructions, but we are not going to write them off as cultural or unattainable just because they may be hard.

 Oster: This is an area where spending time in intercessory prayer would be critical.
 Before Paul tells them anything to do in Ephesians 4-6, he spends three chapters going over what God has done for them.
 Our tendency in America, even in our preaching and counseling, is to go pretty quickly to how we must change our behavior.
 We need to ask God to illuminate the eyes of our hearts.
-“Awake o sleeper and rise from the dead and Christ will shine light on you” (Eph.
+“Wake up, sleeper, rise from the dead, and Christ will shine on you” (Eph.
 5:14).